 The insurer continued making payments for attendant care expenses pursuant to the consent judgment.
 Eventually, the MCCA refused to reimburse the insurer because it believed the payments were too high and not “reasonable.”

 Plunkett Cooney contacted the MCCA and the claimant in an attempt to negotiate a compromise.
 Neither the MCCA nor the claimant was willing to voluntarily change their position.
 Plunkett Cooney filed suit against both asking the court to either revise the consent judgment, which would allow the MCCA to either pay the claimant less per hour for attendant care or require the association to reimburse the insurer for the amounts being paid under the terms of the consent judgment.

 The trial court found that the consent judgment did not provide for any changes to its terms.
-The court then dismissed the claim against the claimant and ordered the MCCA to reimburse the insurer for the amounts being paid, which totalled more than $1.7 million dollars.
+The court then dismissed the claim against the claimant and ordered the MCCA to reimburse the insurer for the amounts being paid, which totaled more than $1.7 million dollars.

 The MCCA appealed the trial court’s decision and Plunkett Cooney’s appellate department successfully defended its client’s victory, (USF&G v MCCA, 274 Mich App 184 ).

 The firm’s expertise in representing insurers involved in Michigan Personal Protection Insurance No-Fault Benefit disputes is well known throughout the state.
 Plunkett Cooney provides its clients with a determined team of attorneys with distinctive expertise in all aspects of the Michigan No-Fault Act.